 He stepped down as an MP ahead of the 2017 general election.
 He was expected to be offered a peerage prior to Channel 4 airing its exposé.

-Shanker Singham was recently appointed director of the international trade and competition unit at the Institute for Economic Affairs (IEA) — a free-market think-tank based at 55 Tufton Street, which is a hub for right-leaning organisations including climate science deniers, the GWPF.
+Shanker Singham was recently appointed director of the international trade and competition unit at the Institute for Economic Affairs (IEA) — a free-market think-tank with close ties to the hub of right-leaning organisations, including climate science denying GWPF, based at 55 Tufton Street.

 In his role, Singham will make the case for the removal of trade barriers as the UK prepares to exit the EU — a core value of the IEA, which promotes deregulation across all sectors, including the environment.